- APRONS READY: You can't get more local than your own backyard

 - Hornblower Niagara Cruises ready to hit the water After constructing two state-of-the-art catamarans in the base of Niagara Falls during one of the harshest winter seasons in Canadian history, Hornblower Niagara Cruises has begun testing their marine railway system in preparation for their inaugural season.

-- TOM'S CORNER: Helping your vehicle survive the frozen tundra The Gazette has partnered with local automotive expert Tom Torbjornsen to publish his weekly national column.
+- TOM'S CORNER: GM's ignition switch recall update The Gazette has partnered with local automotive expert Tom Torbjornsen to publish his weekly national column.
 Tom's Corner will appear in Thursday's editions.

 - More Features Headlines